Marie Curie: Early years

-Maria made an agreement with her sister, Bronisława, that she would give her financial assistance during Bronisława's medical studies in Paris, in exchange for similar assistance two years later.
-In connection with this, Maria took a position first as a home tutor in Warsaw, then for two years as a governess in Szczuki with a landed family, the Żorawskis, who were relatives of her father.
-While working for the latter family, she fell in love with their son, Kazimierz Żorawski, a future eminent mathematician.
+Marie wished to study in Paris, but delayed her studies to aid her sister.
+Marie and Bronisława made an agreement that Marie would provide financial assistance during Bronisława's medical studies in Paris, in exchange for similar assistance two years later.
+In connection with this, Maria took a position first as a home tutor in Warsaw, then for two years as a governess in Szczuki with a landed family, the Żorawskis, who were relatives of her father, all while continuing to study in her free time While working for the latter family, she fell in love with their son, Kazimierz Żorawski, a future eminent mathematician.
 His parents rejected the idea of his marrying the penniless relative, and Kazimierz was unable to oppose them.
 Maria's loss of the relationship with Żorawski was tragic for both.
 He soon earned a doctorate and pursued an academic career as a mathematician, becoming a professor and rector of Kraków University.
 Still, as an old man and a mathematics professor at the Warsaw Polytechnic, he would sit contemplatively before the statue of Maria Skłodowska that had been erected in 1935 before the Radium Institute, which she had founded in 1932.

-At the beginning of 1890, Bronisława—who a few months earlier had married Kazimierz Dłuski, a Polish physician and social and political activist—invited Maria to join them in Paris.
+At the beginning of 1890, Bronisława invited Maria to join them in Paris.
 Maria declined because she could not afford the university tuition; it would take her a year and a half longer to gather the necessary funds.
 She was helped by her father, who was able to secure a more lucrative position again.
-All that time she continued to educate herself, reading books, exchanging letters, and being tutored herself.
+She continued to educate herself, reading books, exchanging letters, and being tutored herself.
 In early 1889 she returned home to her father in Warsaw.
 She continued working as a governess and remained there until late 1891.
-She tutored, studied at the Flying University, and began her practical scientific training (1890–1891) in a chemistry laboratory at the Museum of Industry and Agriculture at Krakowskie Przedmieście 66, near Warsaw's Old Town.
+She worked as a tutor, studied at the Flying University, and began her practical scientific training (1890–1891) in a chemistry laboratory at the Museum of Industry and Agriculture at Krakowskie Przedmieście 66, near Warsaw's Old Town.
 The laboratory was run by her cousin Józef Boguski, who had been an assistant in Saint Petersburg to the Russian chemist Dmitri Mendeleyev.